 Spouses of active duty military can provide a military ID or Transfer of Entitlement Benefits form to establish eligibility.

-Veterans can provide a DD 214 document to establish eligibility.
+Veterans can provide one of the following to establish eligibility.

 The Registrar's Office assists the Veterans Administration through the Veterans Educational Benefits Office by providing certification for educational benefits under:

 - Title 38, U.S. Code

 Chapter 30 (New G.I.
 Bill)